facebookexperimental/libunifex/doc/api_reference.md

 Receivers can customise this CPO to return the current scheduler.

 See the `schedule()` algorithm, which schedules onto the current scheduler.

+### `get_allocator(receiver)`

+Obtain the current allocator that should be used for heap-allocating storage needed by the implementation of a sender if required.

+This may be customised by a receiver to return a specific allocator but if it has not been customised then defaults to return `std::allocator<char>`.

+### `get_stop_token(receiver)`

+Obtain the current stop-token from the receiver.

+If a sender's operation is able to be cancelled/interrupted then the sender should call this function to query the stop-token provided by the receiver and use this stop-token to either poll or subscribe for notification of a request to stop.

+If a receiver has not customised this it will default to return `unstoppable_token`.

+See the [Cancellation](cancellation.md) section for more details on cancellation.

 # Sender Algorithms